Proper Policies in Infinite-State Stochastic Shortest Path Problems: Introduction

-Our analysis is also related to the one of Bertsekas and Yu [14], where the case $\jstar\ne\hat J$ was analyzed using perturbation ideas that are similar to the ones of Section III, but for the case of a finite state space.
-The paper [14] also assumes that $\jstar$ is real-valued, while allowing $g$ to take both positive and negative values.
-Moreover [14] gives an example showing that $\jstar$ may not be a solution of Bellman's equation if improper policies can be optimal.
-The extension of our results to infinite-state SSP problems where $g$ takes both positive and negative values may be possible, but the line of analysis of the present paper relies strongly on the nonnegativity of $g$ and cannot be extended without major modifications.
+Our analysis is also related to the one of Bertsekas and Yu [16], where the case $\jstar\ne\hat J$ was analyzed using perturbation ideas that are similar to the ones of Section 3.
+The paper [16] assumes that the state space is finite and that $\jstar$ is real-valued, but allows $g$ to take negative values.
+Moreover [16] gives an example showing that $\jstar$ may not be a solution of Bellman's equation if improper policies can be optimal, and $g$ can take both positive and negative values.
+The extension of our results to SSP problems where $g$ takes both positive and negative values may be possible, but our line of analysis relies strongly on the nonnegativity of $g$ and cannot be extended without major modifications.